python/cpython/Doc/library/pickle.rst

 .. exception:: PickleError

    Common base class for the other pickling exceptions.
-It inherits :exc:`Exception`.
+It inherits from :exc:`Exception`.

 .. exception:: PicklingError